 Warm air from the exhaust funnel aft of the air temperature sensors corrupts air temperature data when upwind of them.
 As apparent wind direction data for this voyage are not loaded onto the marine database, it could not be determined when this occurred.

 Therefore, data from both air temperature sensors were marked bad where they differ by more than about 1.0º C or where the shapes of the traces don't correlate well.
-Outliers were also rejected.
+Outliers and scattered data were also rejected.

 Barometric Pressure (BAR)

 BAR data were all accepted as good.

 The humidity sensors are located close to the air temperature sensors and humidity data are therefore also affected by exhaust air from the funnel, although to a lesser extent.
 When a sensor is downwind of the funnel, humidity data are sometimes decreased relative to the unaffected sensor.
 However, as with air temperature data, humidity data could not be quality checked with respect to apparent wind direction.

 Data logged from the starboard sensor is faulty and were all marked bad.
 As a consequence, data from the port sensor were all left as good, except for extreme outliers.

 Note that this sensor is affected at times by shadows from the ship's superstructure.

 Night-time values are slightly greater than zero, but these were left as good.
 Data between 23 January 06:08 UTC and 26 January 03:29 UTC were rejected as values remain constant during this period.
 Extreme outliers were also marked bad.

 Wind Direction True Port (WDPT) and Wind